 eOceans was founded with the belief that future oceans can teem with life — being radically more exciting and valuable than they are today — if we make faster and more collaborative discoveries.

 Founded in 2013, eOceans began as a pilot project that crowdsourced data to rapidly speed up ocean discoveries.
-Today, we are building technology to scale-up what we learned, and make it available to all researchers and communities.
+Today, we are building technology to scale-up what we’ve learned, and make it available to all explorers, researchers, and communities.
 Ocean science needs to keep up with business, society, and ocean change. eOceans is building the platform to make this happen.

 Christine A. Ward-Paige, PhD